rnabioco/djvdj/README.md

   sobj_in = so_vdj,                                               # Seurat object
-  filt    = "IGH" %in% chain && any(c("IGK", "IGL") %in% chain),  # Condition to use for filtering new_col = "Paired",                                             # Name of new column true    = "paired",                                             # Value to use when condition evaluates to TRUE false   = "unpaired"                                            # Value to use when condition evaluates to FALSE )
+  filt    = "IGH" %in% chain && any(c("IGK", "IGL") %in% chain),  # Condition to use for filtering new_col = "Paired",                                             # Name of new column true    = "paired",                                             # Value when condition is TRUE false   = "unpaired"                                            # Value when condition is FALSE )

 vdj_cols <- c(vdj_cols, "Paired")